marzooqy/anycrc/README.md

 35
 ```

 If your input is a string, then it will be assumed to be utf-8 encoded.
-If your string has another encoding, then you should decode it first before passing it to the update method:
+If your string has another encoding, then you well need to decode it first before passing it to the update method:

 ```python
 string = 'Hello World!'